mo-gaafar/mo-gaafar/content/projects/creations/tms-motor-mapping-visualization-gsoc-24-invesalius.md

 * In future iterations, I plan to add a sliding gradient editor for more intuitive color customization and enhance the colorbar for improved range interpretation.
 * The brain projection is not directly projected to the surface and is dependent on the height from the scalp as the point is generated at the coil's center position and not directly on the brain surface, increasing the visualization radius from preferences helps.
 But it is not ideal.
+* Marker file import and export functionality in addition to the ability to export a colored mesh object to be done.